Scotland Distillery Tour: Speyside Whiskey Stops

 It was a busy day of distillery stops with the first one right down the street from the hotel.
-Well it would have been if we had gone in the right direction from the hotel instead of the wrong one.
+Well, it would have been if we had gone in the right direction from the hotel instead of the wrong one.
 But once it was sorted our first stop was at the Strathisla distillery where we took a tour.
-The distillery is one of the oldest continually working distilleries in Scotland.
+According to the distillery, they are one of the oldest continually working distilleries in Scotland.
 A few make claim to being the oldest so it could be argued as to which is but this is on the list.

 From Strathisla it was on to GlenGrant.
 This felt a bit snooty four our taste so we visited the shop, passed a bunch of children on a tour, and went on to our next stop.

 After Cardhu We did another tour at Glenfarclas which is one of the few privately owned distillery’s in Scotland.